lizard-heart/lizard-heart.github.io/projects.markdown

 ## Obsidian Plugins
+- [obsidian to omnifocus](https://github.com/lizard-heart/obsidian-to-omnifocus) exports tasks from obsidian to omnifocus
 - [comment plugin](https://github.com/lizard-heart/comment-plugin-obsidian)
 adds pane for comments about a note similar to google docs. use a shared syncing service and different usernames to collaborate.
 - [journey presentation](https://github.com/lizard-heart/obsidian-journey-presentation)